 In 2013, the Department of Justice (DOJ), under President Obama's administration, formally announced that it would not interfere with marijuana operations that strictly complied with state regulations.
 Federal law enforcement would instead narrowly focus on targeting:

-In 2018, under President Trump's administration, the DOJ abruptly terminated this policy and announced that federal prosecutors can pursue criminal cases whenever state and federal marijuana laws collide.
+In 2018, under President Trump's administration, the DOJ abruptly terminated this policy and authorized federal prosecutors to pursue criminal cases whenever state and federal marijuana laws collide.

-So far, the policy reversal has largely been symbolic.
-Individual federal prosecutors have the discretion to pursue prosecutions that federal agents bring to them, but the number of federal prosecutions for marijuana trafficking has declined to less than 1,000 in 2021.
+The policy reversal ended up being largely symbolic.
+Individual federal prosecutors have the discretion to pursue prosecutions that federal agents bring to them, but the number of federal prosecutions for marijuana trafficking declined to less than 1,000 in 2021.
 Federal prosecutors bringing marijuana cases run the real risk of jury nullification—when a trial jury reaches a verdict that is contrary to the law because jurors think the law or penalty is unfair.

 Law enforcement officers make the vast majority of arrests for marijuana offenses under state, not federal law.
-In 2018, police officers in the United States made more arrests for marijuana offenses, mostly possession, than for any other drug, according to FBI data from 2018.
+In 2022, law enforcement officials in the United States made at least 227,108 arrests for marijuana offenses, mostly possession, according to FBI data.

 Legal marijuana is big business.
 In states where residents have access to legal marijuana, the markets are grossing billions of dollars, despite federal prohibition.